DanielOnGitHub1/AB-Test-Results-Project/README.md

 # Academic

-Material produced as part of the Data Analyst Nanodegree program from Udacity, as a requirement of the Practical Statistics module.
+Material produced as part of Udacity's Data Analyst Nanodegree program, as a requirement to the Practical Statistics module.